 It is still a popular layer cake, however, it has undergone many changes since Mrs. Lane's original recipe, mostly in the filling ingredients.
 Many bakers use other fruit in the recipe instead of the raisins.
-Coconut, pineapple and pecans are popular additions.
-In North Carolina, chopped apples and cinnamon are used along with raisins and apple brandy makes a good addition to the fruit.
+Coconut, pineapple, and pecans are popular additions.
+In North Carolina, chopped apples and cinnamon are used along with raisins, and apple brandy makes a good addition to the fruit.

 This cake is so versatile and can change with the seasons.
-For example, a delicious Christmas Lane Cake includes candied red and green cherries, orange peel and figs. It can be made to look more formal by using square cake pans instead of round.
+For example, a delicious Christmas Lane Cake includes candied red and green cherries, orange peel, and figs. It can be made to look more formal by using square cake pans instead of round.

 Recipes for this cake vary from kitchen to kitchen and state to state.
 Part of the charm is making your own creation with ingredients that your family likes or are popular for the season.

-- Preheat oven to 375 degrees.
+- Preheat the oven to 375 degrees.
 Put wax paper in the bottom only of 4 9-inch cake pans.

-- Sift together flour, baking powder and salt in a large bowl.
+- Sift together flour, baking powder, and salt in a large bowl.

 - In a large mixing bowl, cream the butter.
 Gradually add the sugar, mixing well until light and fluffy.

 - Combine the dry ingredients with the creamed ingredients gradually while adding milk as you go.
 Mix together well and add vanilla while mixing.